 The clinical signs of the birds affected with NDV varied from farm to farm.
-The signs were sneezing, coughing, torticollis of the neck, and shaking of the head.
-Chicken may become marked depression, inactive and weak.
+The signs were sneezing, coughing, torticollis of the neck and shaking of the head.
+Chicken showed marked depression, inactive and weak.
 Sometime complete inability to make sound.
-Greenish white Diarrhea may also occur.
-Nervous sign include paralysis of the neck and leg.
+Greenish watery diarrhoea occured.
+Nervous sign include paralysis of the neck and legs.

-4.2 STATUS OF MORTALITY AND PREVALENCE OF THE DISEASE
+4.2 STATUS OF PREVALENCE AND MORTALITY OF THE DISEASE

-The study revealed the following actual status of mortality and prevalence of Newcastle diseases virus (NDV) in broiler.
-Table-1 showed the prevalence of NDV at different region of Dinajpur district .A total of 250 birds were examined during the study period from which 135 birds were found infected with NDV.
-The Prevalence of NDV was 54.62%.where as Table-2 showed that the total mortality is higher in nonvaccinated than in vaccinated birds.
-The risk was 1.5 time higher in unvaccinated birds.
+The study revealed the following status of mortality and prevalence of Newcastle diseases virus (NDV) in broiler.
+Table-1 showed the prevalence of ND at different region of Bochaganj upazila of Dinajpur district.
+A total of 1950, among which 160 birds were selected during the study period from which 99 birds were found infected with ND.
+The prevalence of ND was 5.35%.
+Mortality rate of vaccinated broiler was 4.65% and in non-vaccinated broiler was 20.76% showed in Table-2.
+The total mortality rate was 4.
+5 times higher in non-vaccinated than in vaccinated birds.
+Table:3 showed the percentages variation of most common gross lesions that were found in different organs during postmortem examination.